 I married and had my children.
 Although I always seemed to fall short as a husband, I did my best.
 My wife rarely spoke with me.
 She preferred to snap.
 Again, I resented my father for this.
 I was convinced that it was what he had done to me that made me a poor husband.
 I loved my children dearly and they in turn adored me.
 I was the fun parent.
 And I smugly thought of how I was doing a far better job as a parent than the man who had abandoned me.
 My mother died one fine day.
 As an old woman, her disillusionment had showed on her face and in her manner.
 I suppose as the years slipped away, taking with them her youth, she had realized that the beauty contest that she had won in the little “is was’ town had not given her much.
 Even the man whose eye she had caught had abandoned her.
 Her disillusionment was more fodder for resentment.
 I placed a huge obituary in the newspapers for my mother.
 I secretly cherished a hope that my father would come.
 But he didn’t and I was disappointed.
 But a niggling fear sprouted in me.
 He was old too.
 And, it was from that day that I took to scanning the obituary section in the newspapers.
 Despite the grudge that I held close to my heart, I had always felt secure in the thought that he continued to live somewhere.

 This morning, like many other mornings, I was sure that there would be nothing in the papers.
 But I was wrong.
 There he was.
 Staring back at me from the papers.
 He had died yesterday while I was asleep.
-He was eighty-four.
+He had been eighty-four.
 I stared at the picture trying to find the man that I had known as my father in it.
 He had been a handsome man when he had lived with us.
 This man that stared back at me was old and withered.
 There was so little left of the man that I resented in that picture.
-But there was no doubt that my father was dead.
+In fact the anger that I had felt just a moment before I had seen the picture had simply evaporated the minute I saw the picture of the dead man, my dead father.
 Still staring at my father’s picture, I sank into a chair.
 I breathed heavily and ran a hand over my eyes.
 My fingers felt warm dampness.
 I sat for a few more minutes before standing up purposefully.

 It was almost too late by the time I reached the little “is was” town where my father had lived.
 The funeral was almost over.
 When I walked in, the few people who were gathered there looked at me knowingly, like they knew who I was.
 An old woman stood by my father’s casket.
 I knew who she was.
 She was the woman my father had gone back to, leaving me and my mother.
 As soon as her eyes rested on me, she smiled the gentlest of smiles.
 There were no questions in those eyes or hesitation in that smile.
 In that instant I could see why my father had returned to her.
 I looked past her at the younger man and woman who stood behind her.
 They returned my stare with a little curiosity.
 But very quickly my sister stepped up to me and held out her hand drawing me to the family, my family.